mayankkamboj47/numtheory/README.md

 Erastothenes' sieving algorithm for finding primes upto a number n.

-Also contains a probabilistic primality checker.
+Also contains a probabilistic primality checker that works in O(1) time (compared to O(n) for the naive algorithm).

 ### kuttak.js

-Euclid's extended algorithm for finding the bezout's coefficients of a number
+Euclid's extended algorithm for finding the bezout's coefficients of a number.

 ## random_gen.js